hotwax/oms-documentation/netsuite/Flows/SalesOrder/OrderApproval.md

 #### Export order IDs from NetSuite

-1. A Map Reduce SuiteScript in NetSuite fetches pending fulfillment orders and generates a CSV file with internal sales order IDs.
+1. A Map Reduce SuiteScript in NetSuite fetches pending fulfillment orders, generates a CSV file with internal sales order IDs and place this file at an SFTP location.

 **SuiteScript**